s2gouris/wealth-lens/README.md

 ```
 streamlit run app.py
 ```
-This opens an interactive dashboard where users adjust risk tolerance, diversification cap, and investment horizon via sliders, and see the recommended allocation — along with per-stock Buy/Hold/Sell signals, a risk-vs-return view, and a portfolio summary — update live.
+This opens an interactive dashboard where users adjust risk tolerance, diversification cap, and investment horizon via sliders, and see the recommended allocation, along with per-stock Buy/Hold/Sell signals, a risk-vs-return view, and a portfolio summary, update live.

 ## Data layout